hurraygong/scGNN/scgnndocs/source/Downstream Analysis.rst

 **Cell clustering and trajectory evaluations**

-(A) Comparison of ARI and Silhouette scores among scGNN and seven tools using Klein and Zeisel datasets.
+(A) Comparison of ARI and Silhouette scores among scGNN and seven tools using Klein and Zeisel datasets (Figure 4A).

 (B) Comparison of UMAP visualizations on the same two datasets, indicating that when scGNN embeddings are utilized, cells are more closely grouped within the same cluster but when other tools are used, cells are more separated between clusters.
-Raw data is clustered and visualized using Seurat.
+Raw data is clustered and visualized using Seurat (Figure 4B).

-(C) Pseudotime analysis using the raw expression matrix and scGNN imputed matrix of the Klein dataset via Monocle2.
+(C) Pseudotime analysis using the raw expression matrix and scGNN imputed matrix of the Klein dataset via Monocle2 (Figure 4C).

-(D) Justification of using the graph autoencoder, the cluster autoencoder, and the top 2,000 variable genes on the Klein dataset in the scGNN framework, in terms of ARI. scGNN CA-shows the results of the graph autoencoder’s ablation, CA-shows the results of the cluster autoencoder’s ablation, and AG shows the results after using all genes in the framework.
+(D) Justification of using the graph autoencoder, the cluster autoencoder, and the top 2,000 variable genes on the Klein dataset in the scGNN framework, in terms of ARI. scGNN CA-shows the results of the graph autoencoder’s ablation, CA-shows the results of the cluster autoencoder’s ablation, and AG shows the results after using all genes in the framework  (Figure 4D).

 .. image:: https://raw.githubusercontent.com/hurraygong/scGNN/master/pictures/F4.large.jpg